CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorFileChecksum.md

 ```

 ### -HashAlgorithm
 The hash algorithm used to calculate the checksum.\n* `crc` - A CRC hash as definded by RFC 3385.
-Generated with the IEEE polynomial.\n* `sha256` - A SHA256 hash as defined by RFC 4634.
+Generated with the IEEE polynomial.\n* `sha256` - An SHA256 hash as defined by RFC 4634.

 ```yaml
 Type: ConnectorFileChecksum.HashAlgorithmEnum